 The unexpected end of direct service to Sendai Station

-However, right after the timetable change in December 2010, JR East made a major announcement regarding the Joban Line's limited express trains.
-The main theme of the announcement was that new rolling stock would be introduced on the Joban Line's limited express trains from spring 2012, replacing the 651 series.
-The new rolling stock referred to was the "E657 series electric train,"
+However, immediately after the December 2010 timetable revision, JR East made a major announcement regarding the limited express trains on the Joban Line.
+The main topic of the announcement was that new rolling stock would be introduced to the Joban Line's limited express trains starting in the spring of 2012, replacing the 651 series.
+The new rolling stock in question"E657 series electric train,".

 However, what shocked people living along the line more than the introduction of the new rolling stock was the end of direct express train service between Ueno and Sendai stations.
 With the introduction of the E657 series, express trains using the E657 series would only run between Ueno and Iwaki stations, and a new express train with a new name using the E653 series would run between Iwaki and Sendai stations